renatodiasviana/Asteroid_UnityDots/README.md

-This project is used to present my skill using Unity DOTs.
+This project is used to present my skill using Unity DOTS.

 Asteroid is a game that you have to destroy as many asteroid as possible.